peterjmit/peterjmit.com/src/documents/blog/getting-started-with-phpspec-and-symfony-2.html.md

     }
 ```

-The [final code][16] for our specification can be seen in the github repository I
+The [final code][16] for our specification can be seen in the [github repository][15]
-mentioned at the beginning.
-It is important to note that we didn't have to define
+I mentioned at the beginning.
+It is important to note that we didn't have to
-any routing, write any entities (or mapping) to write a valid controller.
-This
+define any routing, write any entities (or mapping) to write a valid controller.
-is part of the beauty of a BDD approach is that it allows you to focus on one
+This is part of the beauty of a BDD approach is that it allows you to focus on one
 cog in the machine at a time.

 ## This is not the right way&trade;